Skip to main content

 High Enthusiasm Voters

-Voters considered likely to express a high level of enthusiasm about votin in the 2024 election according to the i360 National Enthusiasm Model.
+Voters considered likely to express a high level of enthusiasm about voting in the 2022 election according to the i360 National Enthusiasm Model.

 Low Enthusiasm Voters